wine-compholio/wine-staging/README.md

 Included bug fixes and improvements
 -----------------------------------

+**Bug fixes and features included in the next upcoming release [1]:**

+* Fix possible leak of explorer.exe processes and implement proper desktop refcounting

 **Bug fixes and features in Wine Staging 1.8-rc2 [270]:**

 *Note: The following list only contains features and bug fixes which are not